polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/integrate/subkey.md

 $ cargo build -p subkey --release
 ```

 This will generate the `subkey` binary in `./target/release/subkey`.
+Please be aware that the
+interface to `subkey` may change between versions; the commands described below have all been tested
+with the version of `subkey` specified by the `cargo install` command in the
+[Build from Source](#build-from-source) section.
+If you follow the steps in this section to compile
+`subkey` with Cargo, the version of `subkey` will depend on the branch or commit of Substrate that
+you have checked out.

 ## Generating Keys